 Learn to engage all young children in play, learning and interaction

 Develop skill in engaging with young children of varying development and need in meaningful ways.
-Gain valuable practical experience in collaboration with families.

 Become certified in teaching students with disabilities

-The Early Childhood Special and General Education program will provide you with the understanding and skill to work with young children in the full range of development in general, inclusive or special education settings (PreK, Kindergarten, 1st or 2nd grade).
+The Early Childhood Special Education programs will provide you with the understanding and skill to work with young children in the full range of development in general, inclusive or special education settings (PreK, Kindergarten, 1st or 2nd grade).
 In this curriculum rich program you will engage diverse learners in active, experiential learning, meeting their needs by building on children's strengths and interests while addressing their challenges.
 Through studying the ongoing cycle of observation, assessment and instructional planning you will be able to help young children with varying ability realize their full educational potential.

 You will learn to understand the relationships among culture, language and learning in families.
 Bank Street's interdisciplinary approach and developmental - interaction philosophy will enable you to support growth and learning of the whole child in the context of famly and community.